 FMC has missionary families serving full time in Florencia, near Ciudad Quesada.
 While serving the people of Costa Rica alongside these missionaries, short-term missionaries will find themselves enriched in evangelism and corporal works of mercy.
-Some highlights of a mission trip to Costa Rica are work projects, home visits to the homebound and elderly, sharing of Scripture and personal testimony, praise and worship in local schools, and other acts of service to the poor.
+Some highlights of a mission trip to Costa Rica are work projects, home visits, sharing of Scripture and personal testimony, praise and worship in local schools, and other acts of service to the poor.
 A “desert day” will be spent in a peaceful natural setting where the participants can hear God speak to them.

 Who Should Come?

 Individuals and families can join any of our planned trips.
-We also welcome church groups, school groups, prayer groups, youth groups, homeschool groups, clubs, and organizations.
 All you need is a group of 15 or more to schedule and plan a trip of your own.

 Where will I stay?